[ Printer Friendly Version ] [ Report Abuse ]

 What was that about?
 I certainly didn’t imagine that woman.

 Willing my wandering-mind to focus, I joined Albus on the curb.
 Speculating was worthless.
+So it goes.

 "That's all?"
-Albus asked surprised.
+Albus asked, surprised.
+I shrugged.

-Then he began at a brisk pace down the street.
+Albus took off at a brisk pace down the street.
 I practically had to run to keep up.
 "Why are you holding your wand like that?"
 Albus asked when he noticed I was running with my wand in hand.

 Frowning sulkily, I stowed my wand in my back pocket like he had.
 "For the record," I whispered, "I wasn't flaunting it."
 Albus rolled his eyes.
 "Where are we going, anyway?
 The nearest tube station was back that way."